-This can short-cut a lot of work that maybe you thought was needed but the auditor doesn’t think so.
-Don’t get me wrong, you still need to have a management system in place before the Stage One, but it doesn’t need to be perfect.
+This can shortcut a lot of work that maybe you thought was needed but the certification auditor doesn’t think so.
+You will of course still need to have a management system in place before the Stage One audit, but it doesn’t need to be perfect.

-In this article we’ve listed some of the ways you can reduce the elapsed time to achieve certification to the ISO/IEC 27001 standard.
-Let’s not forget that the purpose of the standard is to make certified organizations more secure, so saving time should never be at the expense of good security, otherwise the only people who win are the bad guys.
-But getting an information security management system in place is the first step in improving security and the sooner that can be done, the better.
+Whilst the aim for many organizations is to achieve certification as quickly and economically as possible, let’s not forget that the purpose of the standard is to make certified organizations more secure, so saving time and money should never be at the expense of good security.
+Implementing an information security management system is the first step in improving security and so the sooner this is achieved, the better.

 Also, make sure you also budget for ongoing commitments and resourcing, and ensure Leadership are fully engaged in supporting the management system, otherwise you could lose it just as quick as you have achieved it!